-If you have been to any medical professional since 1996 you know that you are always given a HIPAA notice to sign.
+If you have been to any medical professional since 1996 you know that you are always given a HIPAA notice to sign as a result of HIPAA Law.
 This notice is supposed to tell a patient their rights for privacy – but have any of you ever read it?
 What exactly is it referring to.

 What is HIPAA

 HIPAA stands for the Health Insurance Portability and Accountability Act.
 It was passed initially in 1996 and amended in 2013.
 This act allows workers who may change or lose their jobs, the ability to transfer and/or continue health insurance coverage.
 It strives to reduce health care fraud and abuse; mandates standards for health care information; mandates standards for electronic billing; and requires that health care information be protected and remain confidential.

 I definitely remember medical coverage before 1996 and it is so much better since.
 I remember always being afraid that if my husband or I lost or changed our jobs, we would struggle with loss of coverage for a period of time due to pre-existing conditions.
 We have children who could not afford to go one month without coverage much less a six month waiting period.
 Back then we would just show up at a medical appointment and sign in.
 At walk in medical centers how did they really know who we were?
 They didn’t!
 Someone could clearly have “borrowed” another person’s medical card and sought medical care.
 Our medical information was not necessarily available as a free for all but pretty close.

 Now if you have a medical condition – as long as you will have medical coverage you can remain covered even if you switch employers.
 If you lose your job you can retain coverage for a period of time.
 You don’t need to worry about being pregnant and without coverage; being diabetic and unable to get supplies; being asthmatic and unable to get inhalers; having a heart attack and needing surgery etc… This act gives the benefit of continued coverage and continued care.